raspberrychris/paddleboardmaster/content/post/retrospec-weekender-plus-inflatable-paddleboard.md

 ## Retrospec Weekender Plus Inflatable Paddleboard - Who is it for?

-The Retrospect SUP comes in five different colors or themes.
+The Retrospect SUP comes in five different colors or themes - with slightly adventurous names.
 (Creamsicle, Nautical Blue, Navy Zion, Seafoam Stripes & Wild Spruce).

 There really is something for everyone in terms of the design choices here, which makes it a versatile board in terms of appearance.

+If you are looking for a paddleboard with a fresh, clean and vibrant design then this is probably one of the paddleboards you should be considering!

 The SUP designs really are quite different and it is worth having a look at each one to ensure you get the one that you like.